 In instances where the Complainant is a student and the Respondent is either staff, faculty, or a postdoctoral fellow/trainee, the Investigator will provide the Respondent the opportunity to review the evidence gathered in the investigation prior to making a determination whether the Respondent violated the Policy.
 The Title IX Office may redact non-party names and sensitive information from the evidence.
 The Respondent may view the redacted information by scheduling an appointment with the Title IX Office.
 The Respondent may submit written comments on the evidence.
 Any such comments are limited to no more than ten (10) double-spaced pages with one (1) inch margins and twelve (12) point font and must be submitted either by hand delivery to the Title IX Office, 110 21st Avenue South, Suite 975, or by email attachment to the Investigator by no later than 5pm on the tenth (10th) day following the date the Respondent receives the evidence.
 Requests for extensions must be submitted to the Title IX Office prior to the expiration of the ten (10)-day period.
 Following review of any comments submitted and additional investigation, as appropriate, the Investigator will prepare the investigative report that includes findings of the investigation and a determination whether the Respondent violated the Policy.
 The Title IX Coordinator will provide the report on the findings of the investigation to the Complainant and the Respondent.
-The parties may be informed of the outcome.
+Complainants will be informed of the outcome if the case involved allegations of sexual assault, dating or domestic violence, or stalking.